AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 ## Recommended upgrade process

-Regardless of your current Adobe Analytics implementation, Adobe recommends using both the Adobe Analytics source connector and a new implementation of the WebSDK when upgrading from Adobe Analytics to Customer Journey Analytics:
+Regardless of your current Adobe Analytics implementation, Adobe recommends a two-pronged upgrade approach when upgrading from Adobe Analytics to Customer Journey Analytics: the Adobe Analytics source connector and a new implementation of the WebSDK .

-1. **Implement the Adobe Analytics source connector**
+1. **Set up the Adobe Analytics source connector**

    During the upgrade to Customer Journey Analytics, the Analytics source connector is an essential piece of a two-pronged upgrade approach.